Salespeople don’t ask questions for various reasons. It doesn’t help that the high pressure sales environment does not reward meek attempts

 What can be done?
 Assisting in overcoming internal rejection is the sales manager’s job.
 The new recruit needs to be incubated for a while before being let out into the wild.
 In some cases this could take as many as three months.
 Like a new born, this incubation period is intended to build the novice’s (sales) immune system.
-During this period the manager assigns the ‘infant’ salesperson to a mature one, and monitors the infant’s growth for compatibility.
+During this period, the manager assigns the ‘infant’ salesperson to a mature one, and monitors the infant’s growth for compatibility.

 Yes, you’re right.
-Not all successful salespeople make good sales mentors.
+Not all successful salespeople make good sales mentors or coaches.
 So?
 If the chemistry is not right, then the manager re-assigns the new recruit to another salesperson.
 He may also decide to take the new recruit under his wing instead of re-assigning her.
 Even after a successful incubation period, intermittently taking the pulse of the progress of the new recruit through observations; randomly accompanying her on field visits; and, engaging other salespeople for feedback, is important in helping the novice seller develop her own roots.

-Rethink compensation to overcome
+Rethink compensation to overcome resistance

 Now then.
 Instead of using compensation to set the salespeople apart, a company undergoing restructure opted to use compensation to grow the sales team differently.
 Compensation was pegged on the improvement of the assigned apprentice.
 The results were incredible.
 The novices sold more in three months than any other novice sales people had in that company’s history.
 In fact, retrenchment was replaced with retention.
 My point?
 Contrary to popular belief, sales compensation need not always be used to ignite competition; it can also be used to fire up cooperation.
 This is another way to overcome the salespeople don’t ask questions challenge.